 Dan received his BA in 1999 from Lewis and Clark College and his PhD in 2005 from UC Berkeley where he was an NSF Graduate Research Fellow.
 Working in the lab of Yang Dan, he demonstrated that spike-timing-dependent plasticity could modify visual receptive fields in young rats.
 He worked with Dan Margoliash at the University of Chicago as a Ruth L Kirschstein Postdoctoral Fellow.
 In 2014, he joined the faculty at the University of Virginia and is currently an Associate Professor.

 Christof is a PhD student from the Quantitative area of the Psychology Department who is working on computational models of auditory responses.

 Yao is a PhD student in Systems and Behavioral Neuroscience.
 She is investigating the mechanisms of experience-dependent intrinsic plasticity in the songbird auditory system and how it affects population dynamics during development.

-Sam is a third-year PhD student in Systems and Behavioral Neuroscience.
+Sam is a PhD student in Systems and Behavioral Neuroscience.
 Her research centers on how the auditory system learns to hear vocalizations in complex acoustic conditions.